All posts tagged 'Misc'

 more…

 WORST.
 YEAR.
 EVER.
-I think we can all agree that 2020 has been one of the worst years in our lifetime, what with the Coronavirus, quarantines, riots and looting, and much more.
+I think we can all agree that 2020 has been one of the worst years in our lifetime, what with the Coronavirus, quarantines, riots and looting, politics, and much more.
+And it doesn’t seem to be getting any better, as I just found out my mom has breast cancer (keep us in your prayers).
 Some days I wonder if we’ll EVER get through this.
-But there is one good thing about this year so far.
-We’ve had quite a lot of really good games come out the first half of this year!
-Normally I like to write a blog this time of year with my favorite games of the year so far, because the holiday titles and E3 announcements usually take precedence by the end of the year.
-Of course, because of the Coronavirus there was no E3 this year, and as of this writing we still don’t know what big games will be out for Christmas.
-Just another reason why this year sucks.
-So I don’t know how much different my list will be by the end of the year.
+2020 can just suck it!
+But at least we’ve had some good video games come out to help keep our minds off of this dumpster fire of a year.
+So here’s my Best Games of 2020 Awards Show!
 But keep in mind that this is my list and my picks only, no outside opinions and whatnot.
 And if a game isn’t on my list, it either just didn’t appeal to me or I haven’t played it yet.
 Can’t play ‘em all, you know!
 But with that out of the way, let’s take a look at my picks.

 more…